freddycashmercury/ce_engineer/README.md

-# Customer Experience Team - Jr. Software Engineer Quiz
+# Customer Experience Team - Software Engineer Quiz

 Hello there potential teammate!
 With this short quiz we hope to get a sense of how you approach problems and devise solutions.
 To that end, we're hoping you'll find the following quiz interesting while not demanding a large time investment.